w3f/polkadot-wiki/docs/learn-accounts.md

 ## Existential Deposit and Reaping

-When you generate an account (address), you only generate a _key_ which lets you access it.
+When you generate an account (address), you only generate a _key_ that lets you access it.
 The account does not exist yet on-chain.
 For that, it needs the existential deposit - 0.01 KSM / DOT.
 This deposit is paid by the account sending you tokens.
 The one "creating" you pays for your creation.